laristra/portage/doc/concepts.md

-Portage is also capable of remapping fields for a sparse multi-material problem, one in which the source mesh has cells possibly containing more than one material but not all materials occur in every cell.
+Portage is also capable of remapping fields for a sparse multi-material problem, one in which the source mesh has cells possibly containing more than one material but not all materials occur in every cell [3].
 The materials in each cell are specified by their volume fractions and optionally, by their centroids.
 Each multi-material field on the source mesh has as many values in a cell as there are materials in the cell.  _Multi-material remapping cannot